Wazir Khan Mosque: Location

 The mosque is located in the Walled City of Lahore along the southern side of Lahore's Shahi Guzargah, or "Royal Road," which was the traditional route traversed by Mughal nobles on their way to royal residences at the Lahore Fort.
-The mosque is situated approximately 260 metres west of the Delhi Gate, where the mosque's Shahi Hammam is located.
-The mosque also faces a town square known as Wazir Khan Chowk, and the Chitta Gate.
+The mosque is situated approximately 260 meters west of the Delhi Gate, where the Shahi Hammam is located.
+The Masjid also faces a town square known as Wazir Khan Chowk, and the Chitta Gate.
 The mosque hosts the shrine of Saint Sakhi Saif Souf.

 Background

-The mosque was commissioned by the chief physician to the Mughal Court, Hakeem Ilam-ud-din Ansari, who was widely known as Hamza Ramzan.
-Wazir Khan later became the subahdar, or Viceroy of Punjab, and commissioned several monuments in Lahore.
+The mosque was commissioned by the royal physician and the subahdar, or Viceroy, of Punjab, Hakim Ilam-ud-din Ansari, better known by his royal title of Wazir Khan.
 Wazir Khan owned substantial amounts of property near the Delhi Gate, and commissioned the Wazir Khan mosque in 1634 in order to enclose the tomb of Miran Badshah, an esteemed Sufi saint whose tomb now lies in the courtyard of the mosque.
 Prior to the construction of the Wazir Khan Mosque, the site had been occupied by an older shrine to the saint.

-The mosque's interior was richly embellished with frescoes that synthesize Mughal and local Punjabi decorative traditions, while the exterior of the mosque was lavishly decorated with intricate Persian-style kashi-kari tile work.
 Wazir Khan's mosque superseded the older Maryam Zamani Mosque as the Lahore main mosque for congregational Friday prayers.